 Sexual & Pelvic Pain

 Sexual and pelvic pain is one of the most common and most undertreated conditions in women's health.
-Up to 80% of women will experience pain related to sex at some point in their lives — and yet most will spend years being told it's normal, psychological, or not worth investigating before they find care that actually helps.
+Up to 80% of women will experience pain related to sex at some point in their lives.
+Most will spend years being told it's normal, "in their heads", or not worth investigating before they find care that actually helps.

 I have spent 15 years specializing in the psychological treatment of sexual pain.
-I work with women navigating vulvodynia, vaginismus, vestibulodynia, dyspareunia, lichen sclerosus, and other pelvic pain conditions — helping them understand what's happening in their bodies, access the right care, and build a life that isn't defined by the pain.
+I work with women navigating vulvodynia, vaginismus, vestibulodynia, dyspareunia, lichen sclerosus, and other pelvic pain conditions, helping them understand what's happening in their bodies, access the right care, and build a life that isn't defined by the pain.
+Where trauma is part of the picture, EMDR and trauma therapy are integrated into the work.

 These are not psychosomatic.
 They are not a result of not being relaxed enough or not wanting it enough.
-They are physiological conditions with neurological, hormonal, structural, and psychological components — and they are genuinely treatable with the right support.
+They are physiological conditions with neurological, hormonal, structural, and psychological components, all of which are treatable with the right support.

 Vulvodynia

 Chronic vulvar pain without an identifiable cause.
-Often described as burning, stinging, or rawness — and frequently misdiagnosed or dismissed for years before receiving appropriate treatment.
+Often described as burning, stinging, or rawness.
+Frequently misdiagnosed or dismissed for years before receiving appropriate treatment.

 Vaginismus